 - 4.1 The conduct and business of the College Meeting - (a) The College Meeting shall be held on a convenient date each year, agreed by Council during the previous academical year.
 This shall usually, though not always, be on the same day as the Michaelmas Term meeting of the Governing Body. - (b) The timing of the meeting on that date shall be determined by the Head of House, in accordance with circumstances each year, but conducive to the encouragement of attendance. - (c) Four days before the meeting, the Secretary to the Council will issue an agenda for the meeting to all members of the College Meeting.
-No resolution shall be put at a College Meeting unless notice thereof has been given to the Fellows at least four days before the meeting. - (d) Meetings shall be held at the College and in person, unless the Head of House determines that it is not practicable to do so. - (e) Gowns shall be worn by all members of the College Meeting at its meetings. - (f) The procedures for managing conflicts of interest are set out in section 6 of these Regulations. - (g) In addition to any items of business raised by Fellows, the College Meeting shall have the following standing items of business: - (i) To receive the report of the Auditors of the plate, common goods regarding the silverware and pictures, and of any other property as the Council has directed a particular record to be kept; - (ii) To consider and approve the Senior Combination Room accounts for the previous financial year; - (iii) To consider and approve the recommendations of the Fellows Charities'

-Committee, which is a committee of the College Meeting;
+No resolution shall be put at a College Meeting unless notice thereof has been given to the Fellows at least four days before the meeting. - (d) Meetings shall be held at the College and in person, unless the Head of House determines that it is not practicable to do so. - (e) Gowns shall be worn by all members of the College Meeting at its meetings. - (f) The procedures for managing conflicts of interest are set out in section 6 of these Regulations. - (g) In addition to any items of business raised by Fellows, the College Meeting shall have the following standing items of business: - (i) To receive a report regarding the silverware and pictures, and of any other property as the Council has directed a particular record to be kept; - (ii) To consider and approve the Senior Combination Room accounts for the previous financial year; - (iii) To consider and approve the recommendations of the Fellows Charities' Committee, which is a committee of the College Meeting;

-- (iv) To receive a report from the College Gardens Committee for the previous academical year - (v) To appoint the Secretary of the Senior Combination Room from among the Fellows for the ensuing year. - (vi) To appoint two Auditors of the plate, common goods and pictures etc. from among the Fellows for the ensuing year; - (vii) To consider and approve that the power to grant permission for use of the SCRs may be delegated to the Council for the ensuing year. - (h) Neither the Council nor the Governing Body shall be bound to accept nominations or recommendations made by the College Meeting.
+- (iv) To receive a report from the College Gardens Committee for the previous academical year; - (v) To appoint the Secretary of the Senior Combination Room from among the Fellows for the ensuing year. - (h) Neither the Council nor the Governing Body shall be bound to accept nominations or recommendations made by the College Meeting.